Frequently Asked Questions

 Breakthrough Treatments: Parents of children suffering painful migraines, traumatic brain injuries, or terminal illness anxiety should be allowed to consult with care providers to help their children.
 Putting cluster headaches in remission for one in two sufferers and having an 80% clinical response rate for terminal illness anxiety, these plants may one day help countless suffering kids under the advisement of medical professionals.
 A study of 40 Brazilian adolescents who consumed the traditional plant ayahuasca (DMT) observed lower rates of substance use disorder and anxiety.
 Within indigenous traditions, breastfeeding women and young children are sometimes given small doses of these medicines, including peyote and ibogaine.
 Caution is extremely important but decriminalization allows greater research and education to occur: the threat of arrest is very real and holds back science.

 Like any substance, psychedelics are not for everyone and are not suitable for all circumstances.
 People who have previously experienced psychotic episodes with cannabis or any controlled substances are well-advised to refrain from using these substances too.
-That being said, places that have decriminalized drugs, like Portugal, often see that decriminalization lifts the recreational “forbidden fruit” allure of drugs, reducing uncontrolled use and increasing the public’s awareness of harm-reduction.
+That being said, places that have decriminalized drugs, like Portugal, often see that decriminalization lifts the recreational “forbidden fruit” allure of drugs, reducing uncontrolled use and increasing the public’s awareness of harms.

 People who experience a phenomena sometimes called “bad trips” often cite them as spiritually fulfilling experiences despite emotional discomfort.
 After all, processing trauma or the parts of ourselves that need improvement is never a walk in the park.
 In a controlled setting, like at home with a supportive friend, working through negative emotions, traumas, and fears can help people move past these feelings and heal.
 By normalizing these substances as the extremely powerful and spiritually-focused compounds they are, we can have honest and compelling dialogue with young people urging them to avoid use in uncontrolled settings.
-Maintaining an illegal market and “forbidden fruit” stigma only makes risks and unwise use more likely.
+Maintaining an illegal market and “forbidden fruit” stigma makes unsafe use more likely.

 The phenomena of flashbacks, where some experience psychedelic visual distortions after an experience has occurred, is not well understood.
 Like any extremely positive experience in life, such as an amazing relationship or favorite song, users may recall similar feelings at later dates.
 Needless to say, these feelings are very unlikely to inconvenience people in the moment.
 That being said, our team advices urges people to use psychedelics, particularly LSD, in moderation: no more than once or twice a year in large doses as a precaution.